The Kenley Difference

 The school has simplicity about it.
 Classrooms are clean, neat and uncluttered.
 Learning disabled children need organization and few distractions.
 Our classrooms reflect that fact.

 Classrooms are staffed with a certified teacher and an assistant.
-There are no more than 12 students in grades one through four, and no more than 13 in grades five though eight.
+There are no more than 10 students in grade one and no more than 13 in grades three through eight.

 Students are taught organizational skills and study strategies.
 Classrooms have a predictable schedule.

-The morning begins with recreational reading and soft Mozart music.
+The morning begins with recreational reading.
 Teachers help students choose books on their recreational reading level.
 They read with the students and discuss the stories.

 Behavior management is used to foster appropriate behavior in students.
 On Friday afternoons an event is planned for students who have had good behavior and have completed assignments.